We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.

 Upon approval, expect your card and welcome materials to arrive within seven to 10 business days.Back to top

 I received the card.
 Now what?

-- Download Capital One Mobile app.
+Download the Capital One Mobile app.
 Use it to pay your bills or send money to friends and family.
-Furthermore, you can monitor your card activity or redeem rewards through the app.
+You can also monitor your card activity or redeem rewards through the app.